Baking chips sold at Walmart recalled

 02/04/2023 AS, 02/04/2023 BS

 Shoppers who bought the affected product are urged to contact the corporate for a full refund.
-They will accomplish that by finishing a contact type at https://lilys.com/pages/contact-usExternal Hyperlink Disclaimer or by calling Lily’s shopper contact line at (877)587-0557.
+They will accomplish that by finishing a contact type or by calling Lily’s client contact line at (877)587-0557.

 #Baking #chips #sold #Walmart #recalled